khgiddon/khgiddon.github.io/_posts/2023-10-21-bill-simmons-death-probability.md

 I do frequently listen to Bill Simmons's podcasts, and I thought the question was worthy of a more formal approach, both for the sake of scientific inquiry and also as a _memento mori_-esque caution.
 Below we explore the question: What is the probability that _at least one person_ has died while listening to Bill Simmons?

 The title does give away the result: it is a near certainty that not only one but multiple people have died while listening to Bill.
-Let's go through the math.
+Let's go through it.

 ### The death model